This is a guest post by Promod Sharma, an Actuary based out of Toronto, ON.

 - Should you insure your child?
 (MoneySense, Aug 2012)

 About the Author: Promod Sharma (LinkedIn) is a Toronto-based actuary who designed life and health insurance products, and watched advisors sell them.
 He uses those insider insights to help the wary and weary get the right protection.
-He’s been writing the Riscario Insider blog since 2007.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+He’s been writing the Riscario Insider blog since 2007.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).